develohpanda/react-component-library-starter/README.md

 4. `yarn start`
 5. Create your components
 6. Export your components in [`index.ts`](index.ts)
+7. Publish your module by creating a new GitHub Release (with a `v.*.*.*` version number).
+CircleCI will automatically build and deploy.

 ## `yarn` Scripts
 - `test` - _run unit tests_